 - 6.1.
-There would be an initial outlay of funds to advertise proposals and if successful to introduce new signs.
+There would be an initial outlay of funds (c.£25,000) to advertise proposals and if successful to introduce new signs.
 However, this initial outlay would be far outweighed by the income that would be received from the additional paid parking sites and as all proposed sites have the necessary road markings in place. - 6.2.
 The sites would be MiPermit cashless parking only, which has been well used where installed and offers conveniences that other methods of payment do not allow, such as the ability for users to "top up" parking payments without needing to return to the site.
 This method of payment has been used elsewhere on-street by NEPP and avoids the costs of installing and maintaining pay and display machines. - 6.3.
-The committee has previously been made aware that without further reducing costs and/or increasing income it is likely that NEPP will be in a deficit situation.
+To achieve a balanced budget for 24/25 Financial Year, the 'lower' modelled income from these schemes have been included within the presented budget. - 6.4.
+The committee has previously been made aware that without further reducing costs and/or increasing income it is likely that NEPP will remain be in a deficit situation, so it is important this is acknowledged.